 But Gauthier denies any wrongdoing.

-“From the beginning they wanted me to apologize for supporting terrorism, but I said ‘I have never supported terrorism, how do you want me to apologize for something I have not written?’,” Gauthier says in the below video by DW.
+“From the beginning they wanted me to apologize for supporting terrorism, but I said ‘I have never supported terrorism, how do you want me to apologize for something I have not written?’,” Gauthier says a video by New videos55.

 “I’m convinced that they are very clearly trying to intimidate foreign press in China because they don’t want anyone to say things that are different from the official version of the question,” she says.

-Watch Gauthier’s interview in this report from DW:
+Watch Gauthier’s interview in this report from New videos55:

 Gauthier’s employer, l’Obs, said their journalist has been vilified in the state-run press, and even had death threats made against her after the article was published.
 According to the Foreign Correspondents’ Club of China (FCCC), Gauthier’s address and photo were also posted on several online forums in China.